Teeth grinding in children

 Studies on teeth grinding in children are limited and from a Western medical perspective, the reason why it occurs is complex and not very clear.
 It is currently considered a sleep-related movement disorder associated with a number of different factors and health conditions.

-This is where we like to focus our attention on when supporting a child to stop grinding their teeth.
-It is important to look at each child as a whole and taking into account all the things that are going on for them.
+This is where we like to focus our attention on supporting a child to stop grinding their teeth.
+It is important to look at each child as a whole and take into account all of the things that are going on for them.

 Sleep quality and quantity and teeth grinding

-Sleep hygiene is an important consideration given the understanding that kids with a reduced number of hours sleep are at greater risk of teeth grinding.
+Sleep hygiene is an important consideration since those who have less time asleep are at greater risk of teeth grinding.

 We need to get to the bottom of why your child is having a disturbed sleep.

-- Does your child have allergies, parasomnias including night terrors and nightmares,
+• Does your child have allergies, or parasomnias including night terrors and nightmares?

 Get started by reading our blog about how to improve sleep hygiene.